Digital Ash in a Digital Urn

-Digital Ash in a Digital Urn is the seventh studio album by American band Bright Eyes, released on January 25, 2005 by Saddle Creek Records, the same day as their sixth album I'm Wide Awake, It's Morning.
+Digital Ash in a Digital Urn is the seventh studio album by American band Bright Eyes, released on January 25, 2005, by Saddle Creek Records, the same day as their sixth album I'm Wide Awake, It's Morning.
 It peaked at number 15 in the US and 43 in the UK.
 In US it has sold 268,000 units.
 In 2007 it was awarded a gold certification from the Independent Music Companies Association, which indicated sales of at least 100,000 copies throughout Europe.
-In contrast to the acoustic nature of I'm Wide Awake, It's Morning, Digital Ash in a Digital Urn is more electronic.
+In contrast to the acoustic nature of I'm Wide Awake, It's Morning, the Digital Ash in a Digital Urn album is more electronic.

 Upon release in 2004, the singles "Take It Easy (Love Nothing)" from Digital Ash in a Digital Urn and "Lua" from the album I'm Wide Awake, It's Morning debuted in the top two slots on the Billboard Hot 100 Single Sales chart.

 The album was reissued by Dead Oceans alongside a six-track companion EP on November 11, 2022.